fly-lang/fly/llvm/docs/DeveloperPolicy.rst

 * Each change should be kept as small as possible.
-This simplifies your work (into a logical progression), simplifies code review and reduces the chance that you will get negative feedback on the change.
+This simplifies your work (into a logical progression), simplifies code review and reduces the chance that you will getValue negative feedback on the change.
 Small increments also facilitate the maintenance of a high quality code base.

 * Often, an independent precursor to a big change is to add a new API and slowly